How the Authority works

 What does it do?

 The North York Moors National Park Management Plan is the framework in which Members and staff work.
-It sets out the overall strategy for the management of the Park and enables all organisations whose work affects the area to work towards the Vision for the future of the North York Moors.
+It sets out the overall strategy for the management of the National Park and enables all organisations whose work affects the area to work towards the Vision for the future of the North York Moors.

 The Management Plan is monitored and every three years a State of the Park report is published.

 The staff implement the policies and decisions of the Members.
 Certain powers and functions are delegated directly to them.
 You can find out about some of our current work in the Looking after section.
-The North York Moors National Park Authority is the Local Planning Authority for the Park.
+The North York Moors National Park Authority is the Local Planning Authority for the National Park.
 The North York Moors Local Development Framework guides future development in the National Park.

 Prioritising and reviewing